VCUWrightCenter/TopExApp/docs/manual.md

 002|Another document text here

-### Excel file <a name="usage03">
+### Excel File <a name="usage03">

-  When selecting an Excel formatted file you should have the document ID in the first column and the entire text of the document in a single cell in the second column.
-The same pre-processing suggestions apply for this data as for the individual text file import option.
+  An Excel formatted file must contain 2 columns, with the first row containing the column titles, and have the extension of ".xlsx".
+The document ID should be in the first column and the entire text of the document in a single cell in the second column.
+Note that all IDs must have some sort of text in the second column.
+If a document ID is present, but the text column is empty TopEx will throw an error.
+Additionally, the extension must be ".xlsx" as the older ".xls" extension will not be recognized.

-### MEDLINE formatted file <a name="usage04">
+### MEDLINE File <a name="usage04">

   The MEDLINE format is provided for those who want to explore topics in a set of PubMed search results.
 When you are in PubMed, select to save your search results in a MEDLINE format.
 This will save the publication information, including the abstract.
 Once uploaded to TopEx, the abstract will be automatically extracted and run through TopEx, and no pre-processing is required.

 ### PubMed Search <a name="usage05">

   TopEx also provides the ability to run a PubMed search directly from the application.
 If using this option you can enter your search terms in the box and then select how many results to analyze.
 It is suggested you use at least 100 as choosing fewer does not provid enough information for the sentence embedding process.

+ <span style="color:red">**IMPORTANT:**</span> This feature is limited in its search capability, so it is recommended to run a search through the PubMed interface and then save the results in a MEDLINE formatted text file.
+If using this feature then note that the first N documents matching your search will be returned regardless of if they actually contain any abstract information.
+Those that do not contain abstract information will not be included in the TopEx analysis, so while you may have selected for 100 documents to be returned, TopEx may have clustered fewer than what was specified.

 ## 1: Importing Document Corpus or Previous Analysis File <a name="usage1">